Persulence/wormaudio/README.md

 It is in the early stages of development and **not is ready for production use**.

+> [!CAUTION]
+> WormAudio is in the early stages of development and is not ready for production use.

 ## Features

 - Editor GUI for designing adaptive sounds